 Is College the Right Path?

 Finally, is your child suited for college?
-I know of many successful individuals with a high-school education who started in a “blue collar” industry, learned how to provide good service, started their own company, and now are squarely in the top 3% of all income earners.
+I know of many successful individuals with a high-school education who started in a “blue collar” industry.
+These people learned how to provide good service, started their own company, and now are squarely in the top 3% of all income earners.